icanbwell/fhir-server/security.md

 #### 2.4.2 Admin user to Service Auth
 This is used by FHIR administrators and testers to view FHIR server data for troubleshooting and testing.

-This uses the OpenID Connect standard on top of OAuth2 (https://openid.net/connect/).

 Once a new user account has been created in OAuth provider, users use their username and password to login.
 Multi-factor authentication can be enabled when the user account is created.

 If users are accessing the FHIR server Web UI then they are automatically redirected to the login page.